jphill01/HACSim.R/README.md

 # HACSim.R

 A novel R simulation of haplotype accumulation curves.

 Species haplotypes are treated as distinct character labels ("1", "2", ...), where "1" denotes the most frequent haplotype, "2" denotes the second-most frequent haplotype, and so forth.

+The present algorithm randomly samples species haplotype labels repeatedly in an iterative fashion, displaying simple summary statistics along with plots of haplotype accumulation curves and haplotype frequency barplots along the way.
+The end result of which is an empirical distribution of haplotype diversity for a given species.

 HACSim.R comprises two main functions: